ADD CONDITION

 What is CareOne Menthol Cough Drops used for?

-CareOne Menthol Cough Drops temporarily relieve cough as may occur with a cold, as well as occasional minor irritation and sore throat.
+CareOne Menthol Cough Drops temporarily relieve cough as may occur with a cold, and occasional minor irritation and sore throat.

-How should adults and children over 5 use CareOne Menthol Cough Drops?
+How should I use CareOne Menthol Cough Drops?

 What should I do if my cough persists?